JackConley404/Password-Creator/README.md

 # Password-Creator
-This program takes in a password and tells the user how string their password is.
+This program creates a password with user defined parameters